-Some other missteps that can doom an interview include not smiling, appearing unusually nervous, demonstrating bad posture, bad wardrobe or grooming and being animated when asked simple questions.
+Some other missteps that can doom an interview include not smiling, appearing unusually nervous, demonstrating bad posture, bad wardrobe or grooming, and being animated when asked simple questions.
 Oh, this seems like a no-brainer, but don’t be late to your interview; you’d be amazed what message a little tardiness (non-emergency) can mean to an employer before you even sit down for a one-on-one chat.

-A good way to avoid many if not all of these mistakes is by doing a practice interview the night before in front of family, friends and/or a mirror.
+A good way to avoid many if not all of these mistakes is by doing a practice interview the night before in front of family, friends, and/or a mirror.
 While you don’t want to come across as too rehearsed, a little practice never hurt anyone.
 This also holds true with getting to your interview on time.
 It never hurts to do a practice run so you know the exact location of the interview and about how long it will take to get there.

 Mind Your Body Language:

-When it comes to actually starting the meeting, be sure to maintain good eye contact with the person interviewing you.
-By being focused in on your interviewer, you’re engaged in the discussion and interested in what the company may be able to offer you; staring past the interviewer is surely not sending a good signal.
+When it comes to actually start the meeting, be sure to maintain good eye contact with the person interviewing you.
+By being focused on your interviewer, you’re engaged in the discussion and interested in what the company may be able to offer you; staring past the interviewer is surely not sending a good signal.

 While not talking over or continuously interrupting your interviewer, it is to be expected that you will have some questions regarding the company, so prepare them ahead of time.
-This allows you to come ready to learn about the position you’re applying for, how your role will impact the employer and what the company can do for you.
+This allows you to come ready to learn about the position you’re applying for, how your role will impact the employer, and what the company can do for you.

 Don’t Put Salary at the Forefront: